W-KNOTTS/CST-452-Portfolio/portfolio.md

 ## Industry Practices Implemented

-Standard industry practices were followed to ensure the application is reliable, scalable, and secure:
+Standard industry practices were followed to ensure the application is reliable, scalable, and does not track users:

 - **Modular Design:** The application is structured into distinct modules, each responsible for specific functionalities like CD ripping, metadata retrieval, and media playback.
 - **Event-Driven Architecture:** Events are used to manage asynchronous operations, including media playback and CD ripping progress.